10 TIPS TO GROW YOUR AUTO BODY SHOP OR SMART REPAIR BUSINESS

 Think back to the last time you ate at a lovely restaurant, did you tell people how good the meal was?
 Or how nice it felt to eat there?

-So open your phones notepad and copy your profile website links to all your pages, then copy and paste them into the SMART Estimator app to send at the push of a button, or have them ready to just text as a gentle reminder for a customer to leave you a review, or just put them on the bottom of your invoices within the app settings.
+So open the notepad of your phone and copy your profile website links to all your pages, then copy and paste them into the SMART Estimator app to send at the push of a button, or have them ready to just text as a gentle reminder for a customer to leave you a review, or just put them on the bottom of your invoices within the app settings.

 6. Become a LinkedIn Warrior